Zainudin Nordin

-Zainudin bin Nordin (Jawi: زاينودين نوردين; born 3 July 1963) is a Singaporean former politician who served as Mayor of Central Singapore District.
-A former member of the governing People's Action Party, he was the Member of Parliament (MP) representing the Bishan North ward of Bishan–Toa Payoh Group Representation Constituency between 2001 and 2011, and the Toa Payoh East ward between 2011 and 2015.
+Zainudin bin Nordin (Note: Jawi: زاينودين بن نوردين) (born 3 July 1963) is a Singaporean former politician who served as Mayor of Central Singapore District.
+A former member of the governing People's Action Party (PAP), he was the Member of Parliament (MP), as part of different PAP teams, representing Bishan–Toa Payoh Group Representation Constituency (GRC) between 2001 and 2015.

 Zainudin was also formerly the president of the Football Association of Singapore (FAS) between 2009 and 2016.
 He is currently the chief strategy officer at food and beverage group, Iron Chef F&B.

 Political career

-Zainudin became a Member of Parliament as part of the five-member PAP team for Bishan–Toa Payoh GRC, representing the Bishan North ward between 25 October 2001 to 19 April 2011 due to a walkover.
+During the 2001 Singaporean general election, Zainudin was part of a five-member PAP team contesting Bishan–Toa Payoh GRC.
+The team was elected due to a walkover.
+Zainudin contested the same GRC during the 2006 Singaporean general election as part of the incumbent team of MPs and was elected again after another walkover.

 Zainudin was the Mayor of Central Singapore District between 30 May 2006 to 26 May 2011.

-Zainudin was reelected as part of the five-member PAP team in the 2011 general election for Bishan–Toa Payoh GRC and switched to representing the Toa Payoh East ward between 7 May 2011 to 24 August 2015.
+During the 2011 general election, Chiam See Tong, the leader of the Singapore People's Party (SPP), left his stronghold of Potong Pasir Single Member Constituency (SMC) to lead a team of five in Bishan–Toa Payoh GRC.
+Led by Wong Kan Seng, an unchanged PAP team, consisting Zainudin, retained the GRC with 56.93% of the vote.

 Zainudin retired from politics prior to the 2015 general election, citing his desire to spend more time with his family.

 Career

 Zainudin served as president of the FAS between 2009 and 2016.

-In April 2017, Zainudin was arrested, along with three others, for suspected misuse of funds at Tiong Bahru Football Club.
-They were later released on bail.
-In September 2021, charges were dropped against Zainudin and one other.
-After a lengthy investigation, he was found to be innocent of all charges.
-The charges against him were dropped and he was cleared.

-Zainudin is currently the chief strategy officer at food and beverage group, Iron Chef F&B.
+As of 2021, Zainudin is the chief strategy officer at food and beverage group, Iron Chef F&B.